GulfCon 2026

 Effective habitat management and restoration in the Gulf is critical for the sustainability of its many living resources (including human populations).
 Addressing threats and stressors to coastal habitats and living coastal marine resources is a cornerstone of ecosystem restoration.
 There is a great need to understand how habitat management and restoration support the long-term development of community structure and function and how human linkages and behaviors impact project success.

 Living Resources encompasses terrestrial and aquatic organisms ranging from bacteria to megafauna.
 Management of these important and sometimes understudied resources is complicated by insufficient data on biology, ecology, and poorly understood vulnerability to various threats and stressors, including anthropogenic impacts.
 Complex and diverse life histories, population trends, and responses to natural and anthropogenic stressors have and will remain the focus of science and management to correctly guide policy decisions.
-This conference theme encourages session proposals involving any of the above topics.

 As investments are made to promote the recovery, restoration and protection of the Gulf Coast’s ecosystems and economies, sound science is needed to develop systems-level, integrated strategies that support local, state, and regional planning; adaptive management; and science-based decision-making.
 At the same time, for successful application of science it is important for the scientific community to understand the needs of managers and policy makers and the roles of science in informing decisions and practices.